jranke/pfm/README.md

 install_github("jranke/pfm", subdir = "pkg", quick = TRUE)
 ```

+## Use

+# Analyse TOXSWA output

-To read in and analyse a cwa file:
+Read in and analyse a cwa file:

 ```r